SeisoLLC/cookiecutter-python/README.md

 git remote add origin git@github.com:SeisoLLC/$(basename $(pwd)).git
 git push origin $(git branch --show-current)

+# Setup your repo settings (setup a branch policy, enable dependabot, add docker hub secrets, etc...).
+# Ask if you have questions; update this with a pointer to more clear documentation/automation when it exists

 # Checkout a new branch for your initial content
 git checkout -b initial-content